apache/doris/docs/en/docs/lakehouse/multi-catalog/hive.md

 Apache Ranger is a security framework for monitoring, enabling services, and comprehensive data security access management on the Hadoop platform.

-Currently doris supports ranger library, table, and column permissions, but does not support encryption, row permissions, etc.
+Doris supports using Apache Ranger for authentication for a specified External Hive Catalog.

+Currently, authentication of database, table, and column is supported.
+Functions such as encryption, row policy, and data masks are not currently supported.

+To use Apache Ranger to authenticate the entire Doris cluster service, please refer to [Apache Ranger Authentication](../../admin-manual/privilege-ldap/ranger.md)

 ### Settings